Dream to Fly: Model-Based Reinforcement Learning for Vision-Based Drone Flight: RELATED WORK

-In order to address the challenge of learning complex behaviours efficiently directly from pixels, some methods have focused on data augmentation~\cite{laskin2020rlwithaugmenteddata, yarats2022visualcontrol}.
-Policies that map camera observations directly to commands --- also called sensorimotor or visuomotor policies --- are mostly learned through extensive data simulation, making use of domain randomization techniques or incorporating additional priviledge information such as joint angles ~\cite{rusu2017sim2real, tobin2017domainrandomization, levine2016end2end} For more complicated tasks, the robotics community has resorted to the usage of expert demonstrations, marking a shift towards imitation learning approaches, contrary to the learning from scratch using RL paradigm.
-This is showcased by recent works, most notably ~\cite{fu2024mobilealoha}.
+In order to address the challenge of learning complex behaviors efficiently directly from pixels, some methods have focused on data augmentation~\cite{laskin2020rlwithaugmenteddata, yarats2022visualcontrol}.
+Policies that map camera observations directly to commands --- also called sensorimotor or visuomotor policies --- are mostly learned through extensive data simulation, making use of domain randomization techniques or incorporating additional privileged information such as joint angles ~\cite{rusu2017sim2real, tobin2017domainrandomization, levine2016end2end} For more complicated tasks, the robotics community has resorted to the usage of expert demonstrations, marking a shift towards imitation learning approaches, contrary to the learning from scratch using RL paradigm.
+This is showcased by recent work, most notably ~\cite{fu2024mobilealoha}.